 - Part-time, if core requirements have been met

 elsewhere.
-A minimum of 30 credits of general education coursework may be
+A maximum of 30 credits of general education coursework may be

 transferred from another institution.
 If all general education coursework is transferred in, it is possible for the student to be part-time (less than 12 credits) during semesters 1 and 3.
 No prior OTA courses will be